-- 4.4.37 To protect the amenity of future residents it is important that a separate vehicular access is provided to serve the NRWLP site within the wider Bridgewater Road area.
-This is to avoid a situation where HGV traffic passes directly through a residential - 4.4.38 The site lies along two green corridors identified on Map 5 and shown on the area map.
+- 4.4.36 This leaves an area of 11.2 hectares to the north west of the site which is considered to be suitable for housing and allocated under Policy AVL7 as Bridgewater Road North (AV40).
+This site has an estimated capacity of 425 546 new homes with a waterfront location.
+Achieving direct links to the rest of Hunslet on the other side of the river will require a new/improved pedestrian / cycle bridge which is proposed as part of the Leeds Flood Alleviation Scheme (see below). - 4.4.37 To protect the amenity of future residents it is important that a separate vehicular access is provided to serve the NRWLP site within the wider Bridgewater Road area.
+This is to avoid a situation where HGV traffic passes directly through a residential area. - 4.4.38 The site lies along two green corridors identified on Map 5 and shown on the area map.
 The site has a key role in enhancing the River Aire corridor in terms of a green route for walking and cycling and whilst maintaining its function as a wildlife habitat.
 The Leeds Flood Alleviation Scheme removes Knostrop Cut, requiring diversion of the Trans Pennine Trail cycle path is through the Bridgewater Road site.
 This requires an alignment to be protected.
 A longer-term aspiration is to create a green route between Cross Green and Hunslet as shown on the area map.
 This can only be achieved if it is designed into the Bridgewater Road development.